Tour of India from Cyprus

 Enjoy a magnificent private tour of India.
 A truly unique land, from vibrant cities and famous forts to palaces and tantalizing temples.
 The Indian Experience Tour visits the most famous sites combining Delhi with the Taj Mahal, one of the 7 Wonders of the World and the pink City of Jaipur.

-Day 3: Morning drive to the deserted sandstone city of Fatehpur Sikri and Abhaneri Step well.
+Day 4: Morning drive to the deserted sandstone city of Fatehpur Sikri, 40km from Agra and visit Abhaneri Step well and architectural marvel.
 Continue to Jaipur (236 km).
-Transfer to Jaipur Marriott hotel for next 2 nights.
-Dinner at hotel.
+Dinner at hotel in Jaipur.

-Day 6: Visit New Delhi to see the India Gate, the tomb of the Mughal Emperor Humayun and the Qutab Minar tower.
-Continue to Old Delhi and visit the Red Fort, Jama Masjid and Raj Ghat memorial to Mahatma Gandhi.
-Walk through Chandi Chowk to savour the ambiance of an oriental bazaar.
+Day 7: Visit New Delhi, driving past India Gate, Viceroy’s Palace, Parliament, the tomb of the Mughal Emperor Humayun and the Qutab Minar tower.
+Visit the local bazaar of Janpath.
+Continue to Old Delhi, view from outside the Red Fort, Jama Masjid mosque, the largest in India and Raj Ghat memorial to Mahatma Gandhi.
+Enjoy a short bicycle ride through Chandi Chowk to savour the ambiance of an oriental bazaar, this the busiest area of the city.
 Return to hotel for dinner and overnight.

 INDIA Travel Tips / General Information

 All non-residents require visas for India, which must be obtained prior to departure.
 Tourist visas are usually valid for 6 months from the date of issue.
 Passports must have at least 2 blank pages and be valid for 6 months after your return from India Two passport photographs are also required at the time of application.
 In case you are travelling to neighboring country and are coming back to India after that visit again, ensure you have double entry visas.